Some heroes wear masks, some wear capes, and some dedicate their professional lives to helping others be successful.

 We’ve quashed any concerns about breaking into customer success with a non-SaaS background – it isn’t an issue at all.
 In this article, we’ve covered that having an entirely different career only adds to the wealth of transferable skills you’ll impart to your new life in customer success.

-Are you looking for a place where you can connect and collaborate solely with other customer success folks?
-Then you’re in luck.
+Are you looking for a place to connect with other customer success folks?

 Join our thriving community where you can access content, view jobs, ask questions, and learn about customer success.